 We strongly encourage distance learning students to sign up for electronic refunds to streamline and expedite the release of residual funds.

-Students who are eligible to receive residual funds electronically before the fall semester begins should have funds in their bank on August 21.
+Students who are eligible to receive residual funds electronically before the spring semester begins should have funds in their bank on January 15.
 Please remember that the residual disbursement before the term begins is limited to $2500.

 Students who have NOT signed up for electronic deposit will have a paper residual check prepared.
 Students must present photo identification to obtain information regarding their student account or to pick up checks.

-Residual (paper) checks will be released from 8:30 am – 4:30 pm on August 22 in the Controller’s Office, room 103 in the Administration Building.
-There is NO ALPHABET schedule for Fall 2014 check release.
+Residual (paper) checks will be released from 8:30 am – 4:30 pm on January 16 in the Controller’s Office, room 103 in the Administration Building.
 Please remember that the residual disbursement before the term begins is limited to $2500.

 Students attending in Coeur d’Alene can have their checks mailed to the Coeur d’Alene Outreach Office.
 Checks will be available to pick up in the LC-CDA Business Office at 1031 N Academic Way, Coeur d'Alene, ID, 208-666-6707, anytime between 8:00 a.m. and 5:00 p.m.